-Finance

-Specific:

-Develop accounting systems and internal control policies for safeguarding

-- of assets and financial viability.

-- Submit financial reports to external entities.

-- Prepare applications for grants and loans.

-- Adopt, maintain, and (if necessary) amend the annual operating budget.

-- Review and approve financial statements.

-- Ensure WLPA has contracted with a certified public accountant for the annual financial audit.

-- Review and approve audit report.
+Finance Specific: \Develop accounting systems and internal control policies that allow for safeguarding of assets and financial viability. \Submit financial reports to external entities as required. \Prepare applications for grants and loans. \Adopt, maintain, and (if necessary) amend the annual operating budget. \Ensure WLPA has contracted with a certified public accountant for the annual financial audit. \Review and approve audit reports.
+West Lake Preparatory Academy - West Lake Preparatory Academy's (WLPA) mission is to provide students with a rigorous education program offering personalized learning plans in a technology rich environment preparing each student to excel and compete in a global environment.
 Measureable: These goals will be measured by the school's financial standing and compliance.

-Attainable: Given the financial efficiency of other CSUSA schools, these goals are attainable.

-Relevant: Financial standing and reporting compliance is relevant to overall sustainability.

-Time Bound: Financial reports will be timely submitted, and the operating budget will be amended annually.

-Governance

-Specific:

-- Set policies, including:

-- -Operational policies.

-- -Academic and financial accountability.

-- -Annual progress reporting to Department of Public Instruction (DPI).

-- -Policies consistent with UPAW's mission.

-- Review performance reports from the EMO:

-- -Financial reports.

-- -School reports.

-- -Satisfaction surveys.

-- -Strategic plans.

-- -Annual accountability report.
+Attainable: Given the financial efficiency of other CSUSA schools, these qoals are attainable.
+Relevant: The school's financial standing and reporting compliance is relevant to its overall sustainability.
+Time Bound: Financialreports will be timely submitted as needed, and the operating budget will be amended annually.
+Governance Specific: \Set policies, including: -Operational policies. -Academic and financial accountability. -Annual progress reporting to the Department of Public Instruction (DPI). -Policies consistent with WLPAs mission. \Review performance reports from the EMO: -Financial reports. -School reports. -Satisfaction surveys. -Strategic plans. -Annual accountability reports.